Sperm bank: Use

 Sperm is introduced into the recipient by means of artificial insemination or by IVF.
 The most common technique is conventional artificial insemination which consists of a catheter to put the sperm into the vagina where it is deposited at the entrance to the cervix.
 In biological terms, this is much the same process as when semen is ejaculated from the penis during sexual intercourse.
 Owing to its simplicity, this method of insemination is commonly used for home and self inseminations principally by single women and lesbians.
 Other types of uses include intrauterine insemination (IUI) and deep intrauterine artificial insemination where 'washed' sperm must be used.
-These methods of insemination are most commonly used in fertility centers and clinics mainly because they produces better pregnancy rates than ICI insemination especially where the woman has no underlying fertility issues.
+These methods of insemination are most commonly used in fertility centers and clinics mainly because they produce better pregnancy rates than ICI insemination especially where the woman has no underlying fertility issues.

 Men may also store their own sperm at a sperm bank for future use particularly where they anticipate traveling to a war zone or having to undergo chemotherapy which might damage the testes.

 Sperm from a sperm donor may also be used in surrogacy arrangements and for creating embryos for embryo donation.
 Donor sperm may be supplied by the sperm bank directly to the recipient to enable a woman to perform her own artificial insemination which can be carried out using a needleless syringe or a cervical cap conception device.
 The cervical cap conception device allows the donor semen to be held in place close to the cervix for between six and eight hours to allow fertilization to take place.
 Alternatively, donor sperm can be supplied by a sperm bank through a registered medical practitioner who will perform an appropriate method of insemination or IVF treatment using the donor sperm in order for the woman to become pregnant.